 Q: What’s the first poem you ever wrote?

 Altman: It was in 1971 and it was called “The Garden”.
-I wrote it to my girl friend in 11th grade.
-She’s now my wife of 40 years—and she still has the poem.
+I wrote it to my girlfriend in 11th grade.
+She’s now my wife of 49 years—and she still has the poem.
 Hopefully, it will never see the light of day (laughing).

 Q: I guess she could hold that over head if she wanted to?